seqan/seqan/manual/source/Tutorial/SeedAndExtend.rst

 The first seed lies on the begin diagonal, the lowermost seed on the lower diagonal and the uppermost seed on the upper diagonal.

 The :dox:`SimpleSeed Simple Seed` specialization only stores the begin and end positions of the seed (left-uppermost and right-lowermost corners of green surface) in both sequences and the upper and lower diagonal.
 The initial diagonals are not stored.
 The :dox:`ChainedSeed` specialization additionally stores these information.
 In most cases, the :dox:`SimpleSeed Simple Seed` class is sufficient since the best alignment around the seeds has to be determined using a banded alignment algorithm of the seed infixes anyway.

-You can get/set the begin and end position in the horizontal/vertical sequences using the functions :dox:`Seed#beginPositionH beginPositionH`, :dox:`Seed#beginPositionV beginPositionV`, :dox:`Seed#setBeginPositionH`, and :dox:`Seed#setBeginPositionV setBeginPositionV`.
+You can get/set the begin and end position in the horizontal/vertical sequences using the functions :dox:`Seed#beginPositionH`, :dox:`Seed#beginPositionV`, :dox:`Seed#setBeginPositionH`, and :dox:`Seed#setBeginPositionV`.
-The band information can be queried and updated using :dox:`Seed#lowerDiagonal lowerDiagonal`, :dox:`Seed#upperDiagonal`, :dox:`Seed#setLowerDiagonal setLowerDiagonal`, and :dox:`Seed#setUpperDiagonal setUpperDiagonal`.
+The band information can be queried and updated using :dox:`Seed#lowerDiagonal`, :dox:`Seed#upperDiagonal`, :dox:`Seed#setLowerDiagonal`, and :dox:`Seed#setUpperDiagonal`.
 Note, we use the capital letters 'H' and 'V' to indicate horizontal direction and vertical direction, respectively, while the database is always considered as the horizontal sequence and the query as the vertical sequence in the context of sequence alignments.

 The following program gives an example of creating seeds as well as setting and reading properties.